Melody Munitz

 National Arts in Health Conference

 In October 2020, I got to present at the National Organization of Arts in Health (NOAH) Annual Conference on the Penn State Arts for Health Initiative of which I was the Director.
 This initiative was founded at the outset of Covid from a collective passion among Penn State students and faculty around the power of arts in our personal and collective health.
-Due to the pandemic, our efforts were centered around digital work, mostly an Instagram through which we shared what creatives in the Pennsylvania community were doing to support their well-being, while spreading the joy in art.
+Due to the pandemic, our efforts were centered around digital work, mostly an Instagram through which we shared what creatives in the Pennsylvania community were doing to support their well-being, while spreading the joy of art.
 Gaining national recognition for this initiative and sharing our model and efforts with arts in health professionals was thrilling!

 ・INSTAGRAM・